Carnegie Mellon University

 Bio

-I am: an Associate Professor in the School of Computer Science at Carnegie Mellon University, primarily affiliated with the Software and Societal Systems Department.
-My research interests span software engineering and programming languages, and especially in how to construct, maintain, evolve, improve/debug, and assure high-quality software systems.
+Claire is an Associate Professor in the School of Computer Science at Carnegie Mellon University, primarily affiliated with the Software and Societal Systems Department.
+Her research interests span software engineering and programming languages, and especially in how to construct, maintain, evolve, improve/debug, and assure high-quality software systems.

 Quick professional bio: Ph.D. and M.S. degrees, Computer Science, from the University of Virginia; B.A., Computer Science, from Harvard College.
-Before grad school, I spent a year and a half employed as a Software Engineer at IBM in Cambridge, MA, where I specialized in rapid XML processing.
-Although my time in the Real World was brief, it substantively impacted the types of research problems I find interesting.
+Before grad school, she spent a year and a half employed as a Software Engineer at IBM in Cambridge, MA, where she specialized in rapid XML processing.
+Although her time in the Real World was brief, it substantively impacted the types of research problems I find interesting.

 Research

-My research is in Software Engineering, inspired/informed by program analysis and transformation, with a side of search-based software engineering.
-I focus on automatic program improvement and repair (using stochastic or search based as well as more formal approaches such as SMT-informed semantic code search); assurance and testing, especially in light of the scale and complexity of modern evolving systems; and quality metrics.
-I study software from the worlds of open source and desktop all the way to embedded and robotics systems.
+Claire's research is in Software Engineering, inspired/informed by program analysis and transformation, with a side of search-based software engineering.
+She focuses on automatic program improvement and repair (using stochastic or search based as well as more formal approaches such as SMT-informed semantic code search); assurance and testing, especially in light of the scale and complexity of modern evolving systems; and quality metrics.
+She studies software from the worlds of open source and desktop all the way to embedded and robotics systems.

 Projects